Donnie Wahlberg: New Kids on the Block

 As a recording artist, Wahlberg is known as an original member of the boy band New Kids on the Block.
+The band, which was put together by Maurice Starr and Mary Alford to create a "white counterpart" to New Edition, first found Wahlberg, age 15, and made him the first member of the band after hearing his rapping skills.
+His brother Mark was also in it but left after a few months.
+With the additions of Jonathan and Jordan Knight, Danny Wood and Joey McIntyre, they became known as New Kids on the Block.

+After ten years, they announced their break up in 1994.
+In April 2008, Wahlberg confirmed to CNN that NKOTB were planning on recording and starting up a new tour.
+Their first album as a reunited group, The Block, was released in September 2008, and topped American charts and was Certified gold.
+The group's reunion tour, New Kids on the Block: Live, began at Toronto's Air Canada Centre on September 18, 2008.
+As of 2024, NKOTB still tour and Wahlberg remains a member.

-Acting career
+Film and TV career

 Wahlberg's first film acting role was in the 1996 film Bullet with Mickey Rourke and Tupac Shakur.
 Also in 1996, he appeared as a kidnapper in Ransom with Mel Gibson.
 He went back to his home town for a starring role in the South Boston-based film Southie.
 Wahlberg received attention for his role in the 1999 film The Sixth Sense, playing the patient of Bruce Willis' character in the opening sequence.

 In 2001, Wahlberg co-starred as Second Lieutenant C. Carwood Lipton in the television miniseries Band of Brothers.
 He also starred in the 2002–2003 NBC drama series Boomtown as Joel Stevens, a Los Angeles police detective.
 Graham Yost, executive producer and writer of Boomtown, had worked with him in Band of Brothers and was so impressed by his performance that he wrote the role of Joel Stevens specifically for him.

 In 2003, Wahlberg starred alongside Timothy Olyphant, Jason Lee, and his Band of Brothers co-star Damian Lewis as the mentally challenged Duddits in William Goldman and Lawrence Kasdan's adaptation of the Stephen King alien-invasion thriller, Dreamcatcher.
 In 2005, he starred as Detective Eric Matthews in the second installment of the Saw series.
 He reprised the role in Saw III in 2006 and Saw IV in 2007, also appearing in Saw V in 2008 via archive footage from the previous films.

 In 2006, Wahlberg played Lieutenant Commander Burton in the military/boxing drama Annapolis.
 In September 2006, he played the lead role in the short-lived television drama Runaway on The CW.
-The show was cancelled in October 2006 due to poor ratings.
+The show was canceled in October 2006 due to poor ratings.
 In 2007, he starred in the television film Kings of South Beach on A&E. Also in 2007, he starred on the TV series The Kill Point.

 In 2008, Wahlberg appeared in Righteous Kill and co-starred in What Doesn't Kill You.

-Wahlberg stars as 1st Grade Detective Danny Reagan on CBS's Blue Bloods, a police drama set in New York City.